Buddy Love—The Student Buddy Programme

 Is that Thai place near End Point any good?

-Answers to these important questions are often difficult to find for a freshman in Manipal.
-It is understandable that there’s no time for extensive research when one spends most of their time navigating through the campus and ensuring that their umbrellas don’t get blown away.
+Answers to these critical questions are often difficult to find for a first-year student in Manipal.
+Understandably, there’s no time for extensive research when one spends most of their time navigating through the campus and ensuring that their umbrellas don’t get blown away.

 The nervousness and unfamiliarity that accompanies the first year of college in this small, bustling town is nothing out of the ordinary.
 Freshers often find themselves overwhelmed by the sheer number of things on their checklist.
 Having a readily available source of information is incredibly helpful.
 Thus, to make the winding hallways of the academic blocks feel more like home, enter MIT’s Buddy Programme.

 What is the Buddy Programme?

-This program helps a fresher adjust to the ways of life in Manipal as quickly as possible.
+This programme helps a fresher adjust to the ways of life in Manipal as quickly as possible.
 The freshman registers as a bud and finds their buddy in a senior student and can take their help whenever required.
 The buddy’s job is to provide guidance and support, whether it be soothing anxiety about academics at MIT or giving fast-food recommendations.

 The bud will be matched to their buddy based on their shared interests, as entered on the website during the registration.
 This way, the buddy and the bud can connect on a more personal level.
 The buds can seek their buddy’s help regarding queries related to academics, extracurriculars, and anything else they feel unsure of.
-It is also the responsibility of the buddy to ensure that the No-Ragging policy is upheld.
+It is also the responsibility of the buddy to ensure that the no-ragging policy is upheld.
 The programme will last for one semester, and the pair cannot withdraw from the project before the termination of this duration.

 How will the Buddy Programme be implemented?

-Spearheaded by the Student Council of MIT, the second edition of the Buddy Program aims to get a higher number of people registered.
+Spearheaded by the Student Council of MIT, this year’s edition of the Buddy Programme aims to get a higher number of people registered.
 The project is also a certified one, and every senior will receive a certificate at the end of their tenure as a buddy.